Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Automatically Stormbolts or Intimidating Shouts any DPS with cooldowns running
 **Totem Stomp**
 •	We'll see about this one, hard to implement as I cannot check range to totems.
-**Intervene on Sheep**
-•	Maybe, it's a bit risky.

 ***

 ## Disclaimer:
 I can't help you with Aimsharp client issues.
 If your Aimsharp doesn't work, please fix that first.
 Auto Spell Reflection is what it is - i.e. you can never really know if a spell is being cast on you unless they target you (i.e. don't use mouseover macros etc), so it doesn't catch all - but some atleast!
+Auto Retarget Feign Death is not working most of the time, trying to find a better solution.

 ## Advanced Users:
 You can use WeakAuras to see what you've toggled on, helps to realize if you've kept Burst on but forgot about it.